Costa Caparica Lisbon: white, unspoilt beaches, Fonte da Telha & Beach 19, Portugal’s most popular gay beach & how to get there

 Costa da Caparica beach in summertime.

 The boulevard of the village itself is undergoing major reconstruction.
 A huge boardwalk is being built, where half of Lisbon is parading on a warm summer day.

 Take the little train (in season) at the end of the boardwalk (€ 5 return) and it will take you 8 kilometres south to the quiet stretches of sand.
 The train has 21 stops (the first three are under the new boardwalk now, so it starts at stop (paragem) number 4 (September 2008).

-The best ones are Morena and Sereia, surrounded by dunes and with good bars.
+The best beaches are Morena and Sereia, surrounded by dunes and with good bars.
 At almost every stop there’s a beachclub and the further south you go, the more you have the place to yourself.